welsinga/sample_glass_gdk/README.md

 Overview
 ============

 This is my first "glassware" app.
-It's a simple app, try it on your Glass, speak:
+It's a simple app made with GDK, try it on your Glass, speak:

 OK Glass, do a shit